Clear Creek, Deer Park, Dickinson, Friendswood, Galveston, La Porte, and Texas City Independent School Districts

-Operation School Bell provides new clothing, uniforms, jackets, belt, shoes socks, underwear, and personal hygiene kits to thousands of students in need throughout greater Galveston Bay Area.
+Operation School Bell provides new clothing, uniforms, jackets, belt, shoes, socks, underwear, and personal hygiene kits to thousands of students in need throughout the greater Galveston Bay Area.

 This national philanthropic program was founded in 1958 with humble beginnings as a clothes closet in a Los Angeles schoolroom after Ruth Ann Montgomery, then a teacher discovered that members of one family were alternating their days in school because they had to share clothes and there were not enough to go around.
 Since then the program has served nearly four million students in need nationwide.

 For many students, these are the first new school clothes they have ever worn.

 Elementary school students (Pre-K through 5th grade) are allocated $85 to spend at designated Kohl’s or Target Department Stores, depending on their location.
 Secondary students (6th – 12th grade) are allocated $120.
 Beginning with the 2021-2022 fiscal year, amounts will increase to $100 and $150 respectively.

 There is a clear and growing need in our community for these services.
 School psychologists and social workers have observed that children who come to school and feel that they are inadequately dressed are at a disadvantage.
 Appropriate school clothing improves school attendance, classroom performance, conduct, self-esteem, and health.

 Funding for Operation School Bell is raised through the chapter’s award-winning Resale Shop located at 100 E NASA Road One, Suite 80 in Webster, an annual fundraiser, and a solid grants program.
 Other generous funding comes from private and community donations.

-Click here to read a thank you from one our recipients.
+Click here to read a thank you from one of our recipients.